CoderKoen/AgentC/README.md

 # AgentC
-A C IDE for teaching kids/beginners how to code
+A C IDE for teaching kids/beginners how to code in C